Queenborough School and Maintained Nursery

 How does the setting assess the overall effectiveness of its SEN provision and how can parents / carers take part in this evaluation?

-The staff at Queenborough Nursery and the AEN manager work closely with other professionals who may be involved in a child’s care.
-Personal plans are introduced with input from parents and professionals in order to meet all needs.
-These plans are monitored and reviewed termly and progress is analysed, new targets set when appropriate.
+The staff at Queenborough Nursery and the SENCO work closely with other professionals who may be involved in a child’s care.
+Targeted support plans are introduced with input from parents and professionals in order to meet individual children's needs.
+These plans are monitored and reviewed termly, progress is analysed and new targets set when appropriate.
 Parents are invited to attend the review meeting and to give input on future targets.

 Who should I contact if I am considering registering for a place at the setting?

 Please contact the School Office if you would like to arrange a visit to come and have a look around our Nursery.
-We will then be able to give you an application pack.
+We will then be able to give you an application pack and arrange a convenient time to see the Nursery in action.
+We would advise parents to share as much information with us regarding their child in order to ensure that if they do require any additional support, this can be in place before they start with us.

 What arrangements does the setting have for feedback from parents / carers, including compliments and complaints?

-We have an open door policy at Queenbrough School and Nursery and are always working to improve our relationships with parents / carers.
-We value feedback from parents.
-Parents can visit our school website and when your child starts at our setting we do have a Twitter page which is a fantastic way of communicating with parents /carers.
-We have an active PTA who are always looking for new members
+We have an open-door policy at Queenborough School and Nursery and are always working to improve our relationships with parents / carers.
+Parents can visit our school website, where key information is shared for all parents and carers.
+When your child starts at our setting we do have a Twitter page which is a fantastic way of communicating with parents /carers.
+We value feedback from parents, positive and negative, to ensure that we are always working to be the best we can be.
+We do have a Complaints Policy, that is available on request from the School Office or can be found on our school website.